New polling indicates that whilst the Yes campaign has increased its support it still has a mountain to climb.

 His latest figures are based on one poll by Ipsos MORI, one by ICM, one by Panelbase, one by Survation, one by Progressive Scottish Opinion and one by TNS BMRB and were conducted between 23 April and 1 June.
 It excludes the don’t knows.

 Collectively, they put the yes campaign on 42 per cent and the no camp on 58 per cent.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.